William Gaddis: Life and career

-Carpenter's Gothic (1985) offered a shorter and more accessible picture of Gaddis's sardonic worldview.
+Carpenter's Gothic (1985) offered a shorter and more accessible picture of Gaddis's sardonic worldview, focusing on religious fundamentalism and apocalyptic thinking.
 Instead of struggling against misanthropy (as in The Recognitions) or reluctantly giving ground to it (as in J R), Carpenter's Gothic wallows in it.
 The continual litigation that was a theme in that book becomes the central theme and plot device in A Frolic of His Own (1994)—which earned him his second National Book Award and was a finalist for the National Book Critics Circle Award for Fiction.

 Gaddis died at home in East Hampton, New York, of prostate cancer on December 16, 1998, but not before creating his final work, Agapē Agape (the first word of the title is the Greek agapē, meaning divine, unconditional love), which was published in 2002, a novella in the form of the last words of a character similar but not identical to his creator.
 The Rush for Second Place, published at the same time, collected most of Gaddis's previously published nonfiction.

 Family life

 In May 1955 Gaddis eloped with Patsy Thompson Black (1928–2000), a model and actress who had come to New York from North Carolina to break into theater.
 They had two children: Sarah (b.
 September 1955)—who wrote a novel, Swallow Hard (1991), inspired by her relationship with her father—and Matthew (b.
 January 1958).
 Their marriage ended in divorce in 1965.
-In 1968 Gaddis married Judith Thompson (b.
-1940), a journalist and later an antiques dealer.
+In 1968 Gaddis married Judith Thompson (1940–2022), a journalist and later an antiques dealer.
 They separated in 1978, and the following year he reunited with Muriel Murphy Oxenberg (1926–2008), whom he had first met in 1953.
 They lived together until around the time when A Frolic of His Own was published (1994), which is dedicated to her.
-Gaddis lived alone for the remainder of his life.
+Gaddis lived alone for the remaining roughly four years of his life.